wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 ### Request Permissions

-The application needs to be able to access the microphone, so we have to request access to the microphone (Flutter calls it `Permission.microphone`).
+The application needs to be able to access the microphone, so we have to request access to the microphone (`Permission.microphone` for `Flutter` ).

 Open `ios/Runner/info.plist` file and add `Privacy - Microphone Usage Description` key with `Make a call` value: